Understanding Information Returns – Comprehensive Guide 2024

 Form 1098, Mortgage Interest Statement

-This type of information return, Form 1098, is used to report mortgage interest of $600 or more received by you during the year in the course of your trade or business from an individual, including a sole proprietor.
+This type of information return, Form 1098, is used to report mortgage interest amounts of $600 or more received from an individual during the year during the course of business with an individual.
+A separate Form 1098 should be filed for each mortgage, and the $600 threshold applies separately for each mortgage.

 Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes